Lakers–Clippers rivalry: Crypto.com Arena

+Intuit Dome

-The Clippers' lease at Crypto.com Arena ends in 2024.
-In July 2020, the team received city approval for their proposed Intuit Dome.
-However, the Lakers' lease at the Crypto.com Arena was extended until 2041.
+The Clippers' lease at Crypto.com Arena ended following the conclusion of their 2023–24 season.
+In July 2020, the team received city approval for Intuit Dome; as part of the deal, Clippers owner Steve Ballmer purchased The Forum (the Lakers' home arena from 1967 to 1999) from Madison Square Garden Sports.
+The Clippers moved to Intuit Dome starting in the 2024–25 season.
+On the other hand, the Lakers' lease at the Crypto.com Arena was extended until 2041.